Editorial Standards

 10. Public Guidance That Informs This Policy

-This page is informed by public documentation from Google Search Central, the European Commission, the Advertising Standards Authority for Ireland, and the U.S. Federal Trade Commission, including:
+This page is informed by public documentation from Google Search Central, the European Commission, the Advertising Standards Authority for Ireland (ASAI), the Competition and Consumer Protection Commission (CCPC) in Ireland, the UK Competition and Markets Authority (CMA), and the U.S. Federal Trade Commission (FTC), including:

 - Google Search Central: Creating helpful, reliable, people-first content